cloudmesh-community/fa19-516-168/project/report.md

-student will correct this in writeup. remember students form class have implemented various things in different clouds that can be leveraged, you willl have to develop likely one that is not yet done plus what you do in this project. you can start with what students have implemented, look at awss3 provider, google, azure are forthcomming, local was notyet don, which you should use ;-) as this would allow you to simulate the dataware house locally as well as the db, thus speeding up your development due to limited time
+student will correct this in writeup. remember students form class have implemented various things in different clouds that can be leveraged, you will have to develop likely one that is not yet done plus what you do in this project. you can start with what students have implemented, look at awss3 provider, google, azure are forthcomming, local was notyet don, which you should use ;-) as this would allow you to simulate the data warehouse locally as well as the db, thus speeding up your development due to limited time

 :o2: please learn markdown

-:o2: this project has significant issues as tehchnology such as snowflake is use that does not provide a free tier.
-The 30 day free licensis is insufficient.
+:o2: this project has significant issues as technology such as snowflake is use that does not provide a free tier.
+The 30 day free licensises is insufficient.
 Please chose a different technology for testing.
 However you can in addition to some other artifact certaily use snowflake, but it can ot be your main objective.
 When reading your comment you actually do understand the issue ....
 Maybe you can use